High Peak Loop Offers Contrasts

-All day we hiked in warm garb through snowy wonderland—after a storm brought a preview of winter in early September.
-Chased out of Moose Lake basin by a wild thunderstorm, we made camp along Falls Creek in driving rain and the next morning woke to a skiff of snow everywhere.
-After chilled hiking on long switchbacks up the sunless north slope above Falls Creek, we topped out in high alpine Surprise Valley with enough sunshine by a small tarn to dry out gear and boil water for breakfast in rocks sheltered from high winds.
+All day we’d hiked through early winter in September.
+Chased out of Moose Lake basin by a wild thunderstorm, we camped on Falls Creek in driving rain and woke to a skiff of snow everywhere.
+After a chilled climb up a sunless north slope, we topped out in Surprise Valley near a small tarn, drying gear in sunshine and boiling breakfast water in the shelter of big rocks.

-Next, we climbed small pass to Goat Lake already shadowed and so cold the fish weren’t moving (and fishing-line came back ice-coated), then dropped down to Baptie Lake.
-I looked for potential campsites along the lake and among stunted trees on flats above—seeking a site sheltered from escalating wind gusts.
-Many campsites, no windbreaks.
-We settled for a campsite right above the lake with giant fire circle (ring) and log “benches” as windbreak for my finicky stove.
+At Baptie Lake below, I inspected campsites near the lake and on flats above in stunted trees—seeking a site sheltered from wind gusts.
+Not finding any, we took a big site above the lake with a giant fire circle (ring) and log “benches” as windbreak for my finicky stove.

-After dinner, David burned our garbage into bonfire devouring partly charred logs in the fire circle—it danced high and wide, but in the strong wind gusts, provided minimal warmth as we also danced at its edge, not daring to come too close to the erratic flames.
-(Be assured we dumped lots of water on the embers at bedtime and the next morning).
+After dinner, David burned our garbage into a bonfire that devoured partly charred logs in the fire circle—it danced high and wide, but in the strong wind gusts, provided minimal warmth as we also danced at its edge, not daring to come too close to the erratic flames.
+(Be assured we dumped lots of water on the embers at bedtime and the next morning.)

-Just two days earlier we were sweaty hiking road out of Wildhorse Basin.
-We were continually dusted by passing jeeps, Universal Terrain Vehicles (UTVs), and motorcycles of restless Labor Day refugees from “dispersed camps” on every flat area or spur off the Wildhorse road.
+Just two days earlier we were sweaty hiking the road out of Wildhorse Basin and dusted by passing jeeps, Universal Terrain Vehicles (UTVs), and motorcycles of restless Labor Day refugees from “dispersed camps” on every flat area or spur off the Wildhorse road.

-Pioneer Mountains (Pioneers) include prominent ridgeline of iconic peaks up to 12,000-feet elevation; popular for peak-bagging, day hikes, and hunting, yet isolated if more than half a day from main trailheads.
-Lying within Wilderness Study Area (WSA) on two national forests, they were excluded from 2018 Idaho wilderness act.
+Pioneer Mountains (Pioneers) include a prominent ridgeline of iconic peaks up to 12,000-feet elevation.
+They are popular for peak-bagging, day hikes, and hunting, yet isolated if one is more than half a day from main trailheads.
+Lying within Wilderness Study Areas (WSA) on two national forests, they were excluded from the 2015 Boulder-White Clouds wilderness bill.

-Pioneers are long-time favorite for short hikes due to close proximity to David’s extended-family farm in southern Idaho.
-Now they are a day’s walk or half hour drive from our house in Hailey.
-Our Hailey-Craters Trek passed through southern part of Pioneer WSA.
+Pioneers are a long-time favorite of ours for short hikes due to their close proximity to David’s extended-family farm in southern Idaho.
+Now they are a day’s walk or a half hour drive from our house in Hailey.
+Our Hailey-Craters Trek passed through the southern part of Pioneer WSA.

 This narrative and map cover backpacking trips in Pioneer WSA in 2020, 2017, and 1987.

-Our September 2020 9-day visit was grand finale that looped around Pioneers’ highest peaks in one continuous trip.
-We followed the Standhope Ultra Challenge trail-running race route on eastside.
-On westside we followed previously hiked routes, roads, and trails.
-A route up Big Basin and over ridge to East Fork Wood River was considered but not developed; we hiked road instead.
+Our September 2020 9-day visit was a grand finale that looped around Pioneers’ highest peaks in one continuous trip.
+We followed the Standhope Ultra Challenge trail-running race route on the eastside.
+On the westside we followed previously hiked routes, roads, and trails.
+A route up Big Basin and over the ridge to East Fork Wood River was considered but not developed; we hiked road instead.

 Crossing Little Wood River was a piece of cake with 50% below normal flow after summer drought, but it can be risky in high flow years.
 We used the U.S. Geological Survey real-time gauging station (link below) about 20 miles downstream to judge water depth.